Gillian McCain: Non-fiction

 In 2014, McCain and McNeil collaborated again to edit Dear Nobody: The True Diary of Mary Rose, a compilation of journal entries written by a 17-year-old Pennsylvania teenager who suffered from drug addiction, alcoholism, and cystic fibrosis.
-Publishers Weekly described the book as a "rare, no-holds-barred documentation of an American teenager’s life, written for no audience but herself."
+Publishers Weekly described the book as a "rare, no-holds-barred documentation of an American teenager's life, written for no audience but herself."
 Dear Nobody has garnered positive reviews since its release and has been praised as a true version of the 1971 novel Go Ask Alice.
-McCain and Mary Rose’s mother were interviewed in 2014 for a segment called, "The Dairy of a Teenage Girl: ‘The Jane Austen Of Juvenile Delinquents’" for the Leonard Lopate Show on WNYC-FM.
+McCain and Mary Rose's mother were interviewed in 2014 for a segment called, "The Diary of a Teenage Girl: ‘The Jane Austen Of Juvenile Delinquents’" for the Leonard Lopate Show on WNYC-FM.

 Adaptations

-Gillian McCain and Legs McNeil’s Please Kill Me has been adapted into a stage production by French director Mathieu Bauer.
+Gillian McCain and Legs McNeil's Please Kill Me has been adapted into a stage production by French director Mathieu Bauer.
 The "punk musical" was written in 2011 and has since been taken on tour throughout France by the Nouveau Theatre Montreuil.

 Poetry

 In her early writing career, Gillian McCain was initially intrigued by free verse poetry, however, while studying with poet Larry Fagin, she became attracted to prose poetry.
 McCain published her first book of poetry, Tilt, in 1996.
 In Tilt, McCain reflects on the impact the New York School of poetry and the day-to-day chaos and intensity of life had on her.
 Tilt has received accolades for its "chatty, detached style."
-Said poet John Ashbery of Tilt, "Gillian McCain’s poems are like urgent telegrams from the next door, or oddly but brilliantly cropped snapshots of a life that is going by."
+Said poet John Ashbery of Tilt, "Gillian McCain's poems are like urgent telegrams from the next door, or oddly but brilliantly cropped snapshots of a life that is going by."
 Author and poet Harry Mathews called it a, "brilliant collection of prose poems.

 McCain published another book of poetry, Religion, in 1999.
 Her second published collection of poetry was very well received.
 "Her work features ‘I did this then I did that’ New York School immediacy, but undermines it with ironic distance that collapses any naïve faith in the immediate as a source of value," said poet Mark Wallace in a review in the Poetry Project Newsletter.

 McCain obtains lines for her poetry from a multitude of everyday sources, including overheard conversations and random lines from books, magazines, and newspapers.
 She says that writing poetry is like "treasure hunting."
 The Encyclopedia of The New York School Poets describes her thusly: "As a poet, she writes prose that manages to be both playful and deadly serious in its criticism of its of FORM, the forms of contemporary society, and the forms of opposition to society that the readers of New York School poetry may take for granted a little too readily."